joshcanhelp/josh-to-11/input/symlinked/posts/2019/2019-10-31-primary-interrupt.md

 meta_description: "What I learned spending a month as the primary on-call for an open source support team."
 featured_img: /_images/default-thumb.png
 excerpt: "What I learned spending a month as the primary on-call for an open source support team."
-tags: ["Team Dynamics", "Software Engineering", "Open Source"]
+tags: ["Team Dynamics", "Software Engineering", "Open Source", "Portfolio"]
 hn_link:
 ---